Nukkit/Languages/README.md

 # Languages

-This repository contains the localizations for the [Nukkit project](https://github.com/NukkitX/Nukkit).
+This repository contains the localizations for the [Cloudburst project](https://github.com/CloudburstMC/Server).

 Guidelines
 ----------------